Exhibitions in Madrid

 • Henri Matisse, Luxe, calme et volupté [Lujo, calma y voluptuosidad], Otoño-invierno de 1904.
 Centre Pompidou, París.
 Musée national d’art moderne / Centre de création industrielle.
 En depósito en el Musée d’Orsay, 1985 AM 1982-96 © Succession H. Matisse/

-JANUARY HIGHLIGHTS
+CURRENT HIGHLIGHTS

 Great interactive experience, ranging from Disney classics to the latest releases by Marvel, Pixar and Star Wars (Fundación Canal Sala Castellana 214.
 1 Oct-31 May).